AICAR (50mg)

 AICAR Peptide

-By activating AMPK, AICAR may increase glucose uptake in skeletal muscle, enhance insulin sensitivity, and improve glucose tolerance.
-AICAR has also been suggested by researchers to have anti-inflammatory potential and may improve exercise performance in animal studies.
+By potentially activating AMPK, AICAR is posited to possibly increase glucose uptake in skeletal muscle, enhance insulin sensitivity, and improve glucose tolerance.
+AICAR has also been suggested by researchers to have anti-inflammatory potential and may improve physical performance in certain experimental models.

 Chemical Makeup